 For example, the Ortto REST API allows companies to send contacts to Ortto from an external app like WooCommerce or Pipedrive.
 Both software platforms speak to one another, transferring data and other forms of information.

-An area of computer science that creates, programmes and designs intelligent machines to work, react and “think” like humans.
+An area of computer science that creates, programs, and designs intelligent machines to work, react, and “think” like humans.
 Through processing large amounts of data and patterns, AI teaches computers to manage and achieve specific tasks including speech recognition, learning, planning and problem-solving.